DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 JOIN total_orders_each_year t2 ON t1.year = t2.year
 ORDER BY 1;
 ```
-The result will be following as:
+The result will be as following:

 | Year | Total Months | Total Orders | Avg Orders per Month |
 |------|-------------|--------------|----------------------|